cocotb/cocotb/docs/source/building.rst

     .. versionchanged:: 2.0

-        Previously, if more than one test matched a test name in the :envvar:`TESTCASE` list, only the first test that matched that test name in the :envvar:`MODULE` list was run.
+        Previously, if more than one test matched a test name in the :envvar:`TESTCASE` list, only the first test that matched that test name in the :envvar:`COCOTB_TEST_MODULES` list was run.
-        Now, all tests that match the test name across all :envvar:`MODULE`\ s are run.
+        Now, all tests that match the test name across all :envvar:`COCOTB_TEST_MODULES`\ s are run.

     .. warning::

-        Only one of :envvar:`TESTCASE` or :envvar:`COCOTB_TEST_FILTER` should be used.
+        Only one of :envvar:`COCOTB_TESTCASE` or :envvar:`COCOTB_TEST_FILTER` should be used.

 .. envvar:: COCOTB_TEST_FILTER

     A regular expression matching names of test function(s) to run.
-    If this variable is not defined cocotb discovers and executes all functions decorated with the :class:`cocotb.test` decorator in the supplied :envvar:`MODULE` list.
+    If this variable is not defined cocotb discovers and executes all functions decorated with the :class:`cocotb.test` decorator in the supplied :envvar:`COCOTB_TEST_MODULES` list.

     .. versionadded:: 2.0

     .. warning::

-        Only one of :envvar:`TESTCASE` or :envvar:`COCOTB_TEST_FILTER` should be used.
+        Only one of :envvar:`COCOTB_TESTCASE` or :envvar:`COCOTB_TEST_FILTER` should be used.

 .. envvar:: COCOTB_RESULTS_FILE